-- Throughout the units and on work-based learning, students will receive support from an allocated ESC and receive oral feedback on your progress from both tutors and peers.
-Within work-based learning placements students will also receive feedback from line managers/mentors and service users/carers. - Formative (i.e. informal) feedback will be provided by unit leaders on the contributions and performance of students in classes, tutorials and seminars. - Summative feedback on performance in the assignment will be provided in accordance with university guidelines (see assessment handbook), in order to feed forward into future work. - Tutorial support via your ESC, including intermediate feedback will be provided if required.
+- Throughout the units and on work-based learning, students will receive support from an allocated SC and receive oral feedback on your progress from both tutors and peers.
+Within work-based learning placements students will also receive feedback from line managers/mentors and service users/carers. - Formative (i.e. informal) feedback will be provided by unit leaders on the contributions and performance of students in classes, tutorials and seminars. - Summative feedback on performance in the assignment will be provided in accordance with university guidelines (see assessment handbook), in order to feed forward into future work.